-“There will never be anything more interesting than that American Civil War.”
+“There never will be anything more interesting than that American Civil War.”

-American writer, expatriate and mentor to Ernest Hemingway, Gertrude Stein expressed her opinion about the American Civil War early in the twentieth-century.
+American writer, expatriate, and mentor to Ernest Hemingway, Gertrude Stein expressed her opinion about the American Civil War early in the twentieth-century.
 Now, over a century and a half after the War’s conclusion, Robert Plumb has written two books that focus on individual lives that affected and were affected by this devastating war: a Union soldier who fought in most of the key battles where the Army of the Potomac played a key role 1862 to 1865; and five women who, while not soldiers, made important contributions to the Union cause.
 Now these six personal stories bring a fresh perspective to a war that threatened to permanently tear the young American Republic apart.

 Plumb’s works look at how these individuals were involved in the Civil War and the way their strength of character guided them throughout the conflict.
 Exploring these individual lives and their contributions helps us better understand the war from a personal perspective.
-As Civil War historian and President Emeritus of Harvard University Drew Gilpin Faust has written: “War cannot be understood or communicated as a grand panorama.
+As Civil War historian and President Emerita of Harvard University Drew Gilpin Faust has written: “War cannot be understood or communicated as a grand panorama.
 It is real only in the context of individual lives and deaths.”
 (Republic of Suffering.)
 The Better Angels and Your Brother in Arms open doors for readers to see the American Civil War through the eyes of some of its most compelling participants.

 The Better Angels: Five Women Who Changed Civil War America